Master's Thesis Policies

 Final Thesis Examination and Supervisory Committee Approval

 The format and procedures of the final examination in defense of the thesis are determined by the supervisory committee and its chair.
-The defense of the thesis is approved when a majority of the supervisory committee members recommend approval and sign the Report of the Result of Final Master's Thesis Examination form.
+The defense of the thesis is approved when a majority of the supervisory committee members recommends approval and signs the final evaluation/report forms and the supervisory committee chair submits them to the School of Graduate Studies (SGS).

-Within 48 hours of the defense, the supervisory committee chair shall report the results of the final thesis examination in writing to the candidate.
+Within 48 hours of the defense, the supervisory committee chair shall report the results of the final thesis examination in writing to the candidate and the SGS.

 Deposit of Approved Thesis with Libraries